-Key management personnel include officers and directors and companies directly controlled by key management personnel, and payments are for salaries, director fees, and consulting fees and are directly related to their position in the Company.
+Key management personnel include officers, directors and companies directly controlled by key management personnel.
+Payments are for salaries and consulting fees and are directly related to their position in the Company.

-During the nine months ended August 31, 2022, related party transactions charged to JOGMEC in respect of the Lofdal project, included consulting fees of \$112,500 and payments to a shareholder of \$361,229.
+During the period, related party transactions charged to JOGMEC in respect of the Lofdal project, included consulting fees of \$134,547.

-Included in accounts payable and accrued liabilities are amounts owing to related parties of \$4,744 (2021 - \$388,746).
+Included in accounts payable and accrued liabilities are amounts owing to related parties of \$19,903 (2022 - \$912,113).
 Included in deposits and prepaid expenses is an amount of \$7,000 (2021 - \$7,000) representing retainers on services contracts with officers of the Company.